IUDataStructuresCourse/course-web-page-fall-2022/lectures/Aug-29.md

 We care about the growth rate of an algorithm's run-time more than it's value at a particular point.

-We focus on the worst-cast run-time of algorithms because we want to offer guarantees to the user of an algorithm
+We focus on the worst-case run-time of algorithms because we want to offer guarantees to the user of an algorithm

 Our goal is to classify functions that grow at a similar rate,